 Next Generation Ethernet Network Interface Software

-Discover the Next Generation Ethernet Network Interface Software
+Discover the Next Generation of Ethernet Network Interface Software

-As your partner with many years of experience in the development of Automotive Ethernet network interfaces, Vector now offers a new and optimized way of using Ethernet interfaces (in the following simply called interfaces) and accessing Ethernet networks.
-This also includes new versions of the Ethernet interface software (firmware) for current and future interfaces.
+As your partner with many years of experience in the development of Automotive Ethernet solutions, Vector now offers a new and optimized way of accessing and using Ethernet network interfaces (in the following simply called interfaces).
+This also includes new versions of the Ethernet interface software (device driver) for current and future interfaces.

-The new firmware allows a flexible use of the interfaces in different application areas.
-Due to the new and versatile configuration possibilities, it fulfills the different and individual requirements of the test setup.
+The new firmware allows flexible use of the interfaces in different application areas.
+Due to the new and versatile configuration possibilities, it fulfills the individual requirements of the test setup.

 If you need a larger number of ports for your test setups, you can easily access multiple interfaces.
-In addition, you get extended assembly options and PC connection variants through the alternative connection of the VN5610A and VN5640 interfaces via Ethernet in addition to USB.
+In addition, you get extended assembly options and PC connection variants through the alternative connection of the VN5610A, VN5640, VN5620 and VN5430 interfaces via Ethernet in addition to USB.

 Additional Test and Recording Components Can Be Integrated Easily